 Size and Weight

-A small, lightweight power sation will be easy to travel with, but will store less energy and power fewer gadgets than a bigger unit.
+A small, lightweight power station will be easy to travel with but will store less energy and power fewer gadgets than a bigger unit.
 If portability is of the utmost importance, you may have to sacrifice performance in favor of size.

 On the other hand, if you aren’t as concerned about having a model that is easy to move around, you can invest in a power station that is larger and more capable.